atkinsjp/flashtastic/replit.md

 FlashTastic is a comprehensive K-8 educational flash card Progressive Web App (PWA) designed to provide an engaging learning experience.
 It incorporates gamification features, 3D custom avatars, sibling competitions, and multi-subject content.
 The platform offers features like spaced repetition, achievements, progress tracking, and interactive quizzes, aiming to foster family-based competitive learning.
 Key capabilities include a Guest Mode for basic flashcards and quizzes, a Member Mode with full feature access and progress saving, seamless dual authentication, and full PWA support for offline functionality.
 The application also features an evolving 3D avatar system that grows with student progress.

 ## Project Status
-**SUBMITTED TO GOOGLE PLAY STORE** (August 2025) - FlashTastic has been successfully built, tested, and submitted for Google Play Store review.
-The signed Android bundle (.aab) has been uploaded and is currently under review for store publication.
+**READY FOR GOOGLE PLAY STORE SUBMISSION** (August 2025) - FlashTastic Android app bundle has been successfully generated with resolved AGP version conflicts.
+The signed bundle (.aab) is ready for Google Play Store upload and submission.

 ## User Preferences
 Preferred communication style: Simple, everyday language.